Why and what?

 3. My Folders and My Documents iThenticate

-iThenticate will provide you with a folder group My Folders and a folder within that group titled My Documents.
+iThenticate will provide you with a folder group, My Folders, and a folder within that group titled My Documents.

 4. Upload a file

-On the Upload a file page, enter the authorship details and the document title.
+On the Upload, a file page, enter the authorship details and the document title.
 Select Choose File and locate the file on your device.

 Select the Add another file link to add another file.
 You can add up to ten files before submitting.
 Select Upload to upload the document(s).